Bohao-Lee/CME/README.md

 This repository is built upon [Meta YOLO](https://github.com/bingykang/Fewshot_Detection)

 # Introduction
-This is the officical of [Beyond Max-Margin: Class Margin Equilibrium for Few-shot Object Detection](https://arxiv.org/pdf/2103.04612.pdf).
+This is the officical code of [Beyond Max-Margin: Class Margin Equilibrium for Few-shot Object Detection](https://arxiv.org/pdf/2103.04612.pdf).

 Few-shot object detection has made substantial progress by representing novel class objects using the feature representation learned upon a set of base class objects.
 However, an implicit contradiction between novel class classification and representation is unfortunately ignored.